 - Pain and suffering

 If your loved one passed away as a result of a dog attack, you may be able to pursue a wrongful death claim.
 Through this claim, you may be able to recover compensation for losses including funeral expenses and loss of support, among other harms.

 What Should I Do If Someone’s Dog Bites Me?

 If you are the victim of a dog bite, seek medical attention immediately.
 Even if you think you can treat the wound on your own, future compensation may depend on having immediate medical attention.
 These medical records may potentially strengthen your case.
 Puncture wounds that dog bites cause are also more susceptible to infection than other injuries.
 In addition to seeking medical help, make sure that you document your injury by taking your own photos of the incident as well as your wounds.
 Write down all information about the incident, and see if there were witnesses that can give statements about what happened.
 Then contact a dog bite injury lawyer to build your case.

 Contact Schuler, Halvorson, Weisser, Zoeller & Overbeck P.A.
 Today

 Dog bites can cause severe injuries that lead to serious health consequences.
 You should not have to suffer physically or financially because you have been attacked by an irresponsible owner’s dog.
 The premises liability attorneys at Schuler, Halvorson, Weisser, Zoeller & Overbeck P.A. are here to help you understand your legal rights.
 We will fight tirelessly to hold dog owners accountable for their negligence and get you the compensation you deserve.
 Our firm believes that quality legal representation shouldn’t be out of reach due to money.
 That’s why we will collect legal fees only in the event that you receive payment for your injuries.
-To discuss the details of your case, contact us today at (561) 689-8180 for a free and confidential initial consultation.
+To discuss the details of your case, contact us today at (561) 689-8180 or fill out our online contact form for a free and confidential initial consultation.